Tiago-Lira/secure-docker-registry/README.md

 You can skip this step if you already have your SSL certificate.
 In this step we are assuming that your remote machine is using ubuntu 16.04.
-But don't worry, for the other operating systems, you can follow the [official tutorial](https://certbot.eff.org/).
+But don't worry, for other operating systems you can follow the [official tutorial](https://certbot.eff.org/).
-Remmember to select Nginx and your Operating System and **don't forget to run the openssl command and override $YOUR_DOMAIN** because it isn't in the certbot tutorial.
+Remmember to select Nginx and your Operating System. **Don't forget to run the openssl command and override $YOUR_DOMAIN** because it isn't in the certbot tutorial.

 ```
 $ ssh root@$YOUR_DOMAIN